 4.1 The costs of making CAD drawings, collages and presentations, as well as the costs of project supervision, will be borne by the Buyer.

 4.2 The advice, presentations, instructions etc. are given by Markant using its best knowledge.
 However, Markant does not warrant that the Buyer will achieve the result desired by the latter from this.

 Article 5: Complaints

-Article 6: Retention of Title
+Article 6: Retention of title

-- Title to the goods sold and delivered by Markant to the Buyer shall pass to the Buyer if and as soon as the Buyer has fully met all of its obligations towards Markant.
+6.1 Ownership of the items sold by Markant to the Buyer and delivered to him does not pass to the Buyer until (and then as soon as) the Buyer has fully fulfilled all his obligations towards Markant.

 Article 7: Liability

 7.1 Markant will never be liable for any defect in a delivered item that is the result of any defect in a product delivered to Markant by a third party.